Constraints on SMEFT operators from $Z \to \mu \mu bb$ decay: Effective field theory description

+where $N_i^{\mathrm{int}}$ denotes the interference between the SM amplitude and the amplitude induced by a single dimension-six operator, while $N_{ij}^{\mathrm{quad}}$ denotes the quadratic contribution from dimension-six amplitudes.
+In the numerical analysis below, one operator is varied at a time, so that Eq.~(\ref{eq:general_smeft_yield}) reduces to a quadratic dependence on a single parameter.
+The resulting limits are therefore individual expected constraints and should not be interpreted as fully marginalized SMEFT constraints.

-The decay $Z \to \mu\mu bb$ receives contributions from several classes of dimension-six operators.
-First, four-fermion operators involving leptons and bottom quarks generate direct contact interactions contributing to the four-body final state at tree level \cite{Boughezal:2020uwq,Gauld:2020lmb}.
+The selected \ensuremath{\mu^+\mu^-b\bar b} final state near the \ensuremath{Z} pole receives contributions from several classes of dimension-six operators.
+First, four-fermion operators involving leptons and bottom quarks generate direct contact interactions contributing to the four-body final state at tree level \cite{Boughezal:2020uwq}.
 Schematically, such operators can be written as $(\bar{\ell} \Gamma \ell)(\bar{q} \Gamma q)$ and induce amplitudes that interfere with the SM contributions mediated by off-shell electroweak bosons.

 Second, operators that modify the couplings of the $Z$ boson to fermions lead to indirect contributions to the decay process.
-After electroweak symmetry breaking, these operators generate shifts in the effective $Z$--lepton and $Z$--quark couplings, which affect both the production and decay of the $Z$ boson \cite{deBlas:2017xtg,Ellis:2018gqa}.
+After electroweak symmetry breaking, these operators generate shifts in the effective $Z$--lepton and $Z$--quark couplings, which affect both the production and decay of the $Z$ boson \cite{deBlas:2018tjm,Ellis:2018gqa}.
 These effects propagate into the $Z \to \mu\mu bb$ final state through the modified electroweak vertices.
+Throughout the event generation and reweighting procedure, the total $Z$-boson width is kept fixed to its SM value.
+Operators such as $C_{H\ell}^{(1,3)}$ and $C_{Hq}^{(1,3)}$ can in general modify the total and partial $Z$ widths.
+The expected constraints reported in this work should therefore be interpreted under the fixed-width assumption.
+Including SMEFT-induced width variations would require a global treatment of electroweak precision observables and is left for future work.

 In the numerical analysis, we select a set of six dimension-six operators that contribute to this decay channel and study their impact individually.
-The operators are implemented using the \texttt{SMEFTsim\_general\_MwScheme\_UFO} model~\cite{Brivio:2017vri,Brivio_2021}, which is compatible with \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca} and allows event generation and reweighting at leading order in a consistent electroweak input scheme.
+The operators are implemented using the \texttt{SMEFTsim\_general\_MwScheme\_UFO} model~\cite{Brivio:2020onw}, which is compatible with \texttt{MadGraph5\_aMC@NLO} \cite{Alwall:2014hca} and allows event generation and reweighting at leading order in a consistent electroweak input scheme.

-In this analysis, we retain both the interference and quadratic terms in the WCs when evaluating SMEFT effects \cite{Boughezal:2020uwq}.
-The dependence of physical observables on a given WC is therefore parameterized by a quadratic function, which can be efficiently determined using the reweighting technique \cite{Alwall:2014hca}.
-This approach allows us to explore the parameter space of the WCs without generating independent event samples for each point.